IsaiahTT/Challenge_3/README.md

 ## Installation Guide

-No additional instalation necessary.
+No additional installation necessary.
 All libraries and dependencies are already included in this version of Python.

 ---